TeamCOMPAS/COMPAS/online-docs/README.md

     https://compas.readthedocs.io/en/latest/index.html

-The source files for the online documentation are in the 'docs' directory at:
+The source files for the online documentation are in the 'online-docs' directory at:

     https://github.com/TeamCOMPAS/COMPAS